 - If the compare argument of the Split function is omitted, the default value is vbBinaryCompare.

 - The InStrRev function returns 0 if the substring doesn’t exist in the given string.

-Now, we know how to import text file data into Excel with multiple delimiters in Excel with the help of suitable examples.
-Hopefully, it would help you to use the functionality more confidently.
+Now, we know how to import Text File data into Excel with multiple delimiters in Excel with the help of suitable examples.
+Hopefully, it will help you to use the functionality more confidently.
 Any questions or suggestions don’t forget to put them in the comment box below.